Home > Welcome

 the Secretariat of the Research Committee of the University of Crete.

-of subsistence and travel to the IP is covered to a large extent.
+the cost of subsistence and travel to the IP is covered to a large

-This support can only be extended to the official
+extent.
+This support can only be extended to the official teachers

-teachers (listed in the CPOTS proposal for that year) and to students
+(listed in the CPOTS proposal for that year) and students of the

 Additional IP funding is also provided for